rockymadden/circleci-cli/README.md

 Convenience Commands:
-  await     Await success or failure of a given build for a given project browse    Open CircleCI page of a given project and, optionally, for a given build/branch notify    Await success or failure of a given build for a given project and create an OS X
+  await     Await success or failure of a given build for a given project browse    Open CircleCI page of a given project notify    Await success or failure of a given build for a given project and create an OS X
             notification with the details
 ```